Dietrich-L/CPM-65-for-Apple-II/README.md

 CPM-65 consists of 3 layers:
 - BIOS Basic I/O system - Drives can be A-D non consecutive.
 - BDOS Basic disc operating system - this is the CPM-65 kernel.
 Size 2 kB
 - CCP Console command program - a simple console which only allows to invoke CPM-65 programs. <br>    No resident commands.
-Size 1 kB<br><br>In track 0, sector 0 resides a 256 bytes BOOT program, which loads CPM-65 to memory <br>and starts the CCP. <br><br>The system can boot from Slot# 6 or 5 (Drives A: or C:)<br><br>&nbsp;File &amp; Disc Format
+Size 1 kB<br><br>In track 0, sector 0 resides a 256 bytes BOOT program, which loads CPM-65 to memory <br>and starts the CCP. <br><br>The system can boot from Slot# 6 or 5 (Drives A: or C:)<br><br><br>&nbsp; File &amp; Disc Format
 ----------------------
 Filenames are CP/M-style d:filename.ext with d &lt;Drive A-H&gt;
 Programs must have .COM as extension and are loaded to $0800 and started there.

 The directory structure is nearly CP/M-compatible. <br>Disk images can be read with appropriate tools <br>like CPMTOOLS or CpmtoolsGUI.
-A disdefs file is in the IMAGES section. <br>Please use an actual version as parameter <span style="font-family: Times New Roman,Times,serif;">extentsize 4096 </span>is needed.<br>For the transfer of larger files, see separate documentation.
+A disdefs file is in the IMAGES section. <br>Please use an actual version as parameter 'extentsize 4096' is needed.<br>For the transfer of larger files, see separate documentation.

 The Disc format is 35 tracks/ 16 sectors/ 256 byte/sector. <br>It is defined in the BIOS.
 The BDOS operates on sector numbers.

-Software List
+<br>Software List
 </pre>
     <table style="width: 809px;" border="1">
       <tbody>